Genez-io/deployapps-landing-page/content/posts/genezio_express.md

 console.log(HelloWorld.greetName("John"));
 ```

 A downside you may observe here is that the client application must be written in the same programming language as the generated SDK.
-Currently genezio supports JavaScript, TypeScript and Dart for backend programming, and JavaScript, TypeScript, Swift, Python and Dart for generating SDK.
+Currently DeployApps supports JavaScript, TypeScript and Dart for backend programming, and JavaScript, TypeScript, Swift, Python and Dart for generating SDK.
 You can use any combination of these supported programming languages.
-Even though it may not have the complete language independence of HTTP, as time passes and genezio releases support for multiple programming languages, this barrier fades away.
+Even though it may not have the complete language independence of HTTP, as time passes and DeployApps releases support for multiple programming languages, this barrier fades away.

 **Deploying the Code**

 With Express being just a backend framework, the deployment of your beautiful application stands on your shoulders.
 This can be a good thing if you have DevOps knowledge and want to be in control of everything, but it can also be a burden if you just want to get your code up and running without dealing with choosing providers, server specifications or autoscaling.
 Luckily there are a ton of third party tools that make this process a bit easier.

-With{{< external-link link="http://genez.io" >}} genezio{{< /external-link >}}
+With{{< external-link link="http://deployapps.dev" >}} DeployApps{{< /external-link >}}
 , you are one command away from deploying your project to a serverless cloud.
 Type `genezio deploy` and we will automatically optimize your code and deploy each class on a separate, scalable and independently manageable cloud environment.

-You can use your personal dashboard in {{< external-link link="https://app.genez.io/" >}}The genezio WebApp{{< /external-link >}}
+You can use your personal dashboard in {{< external-link link="https://app.genez.io/" >}}The DeployApps WebApp{{< /external-link >}}
 to see all your projects, inspect logs, disable or activate individual classes, as well as test your deployed projects.

 **Conclusions**

 There are many key takeaways from this comparison.
-Express remains one of the best tools for building RESTful APIs, but if you are looking for a tool that automates a big part of your workflow and lets you focus on the logic of the code, then genezio might be a good fit for you.
+Express remains one of the best tools for building RESTful APIs, but if you are looking for a tool that automates a big part of your workflow and lets you focus on the logic of the code, then DeployApps might be a good fit for you.

 Advantages of Express: